owendismuke/owendismuke.github.io/about.md

 My background is in the Microsoft stack (C#, .Net, SQL), but I am currently in an intensive developer boot camp, [Hack Reactor][hr].

 #### Education
-* Bachelors of Science in Computer Information Systems from [DeVry University][devry]
+* Bachelors of Science in Computer Information Systems -- [DeVry University][devry]
-* Associates of Occupational Studies in Automotive Technology from [Universal Technical Institute][uti]
+* Associates of Occupational Studies in Automotive Technology -- [Universal Technical Institute][uti]
-* Associates of Applied Sciences in Vehicle Maintenance from [Community College of the Air Force][ccaf]
+* Associates of Applied Sciences in Vehicle Maintenance -- [Community College of the Air Force][ccaf]
-* Associates of Applied Sciences in Munitions Systems Technology from [Community College of the Air Force][ccaf]
+* Associates of Applied Sciences in Munitions Systems Technology -- [Community College of the Air Force][ccaf]

 ### Contact me
 ---